Xavilien/automatic-grading/README.md

 To run `processing.py`, you will also have to download some data from [NLTK](https://www.nltk.org/data.html) as well as the [GloVe](https://nlp.stanford.edu/projects/glove/) and [fastText](https://fasttext.cc/docs/en/english-vectors.html) word embeddings.
 A `setup.py` script has been created to download the necessary data.
 However, there is actually no real need to re-run `processing.py` as the arrays used in training have already been generated in `src/arrays`.
 This is beneficial as the GloVe and fastText embeddings are a total of 5.56GB large.

 ## Usage
-1. Run processing.py to process the data (should be run only once)
+1. Run `processing.py` to process the data (optional)
-2. Run train.py to train all the different types of models (5 times each)
+2. Run `train.py` to train all the different types of models
-3. Run evaluate.py to evaluate the models trained in 2.
+3. Run `evaluate.py` to evaluate the models trained
-4. Run split_test.py to train the two best models
+4. Run `split_test.py` to train the two best models to examine how performance varies with the amount of training data
-5. Run attention.py to visualise the attention weights for a specific answer
+5. Run `attention.py` to visualise the attention weights for a specific answer

 ### Pre-Processing the Data (Optional)
 Run `processing.py` to clean and process the training dataset as well as the word embeddings.
 However, there is no real need to re-run this as the following arrays have already been generated in `src/arrays`: